-As innovators in liberal arts based research programs, Clark University is best known for it’s LEEP value system, which pioneers a model for higher education combining experimental learning opportunities with a liberal arts based curriculum.
+As innovators in liberal arts-based research programs, Clark University is best known for its LEEP value system, which pioneers a model for higher education combining experimental learning opportunities with a liberal arts-based curriculum.
 LEEP stands for Liberal Education and Effective Practice.
 The university offers 30 majors and minors with the opportunity for 14 accelerated degrees.
-These accelerated degrees include their fifth year of study tuition free!
+These accelerated degrees include their fifth year of study tuition-free!

-Clark University is one of the nation’s best colleges for students seeking a superb education with great career preparation and at any affordable price, as recognized in The Princeton Review’s just-released book, “Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck.”
+Clark University is one of the nation’s best colleges for students seeking a superb education with great career preparation and at an affordable price, as recognized in The Princeton Review’s just-released book, “Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck.”